 Predictability Over Speed

-Why we should prioritize building predictability into software delivery
+How to prioritize building predictability into software delivery

 Predictability over speed.
 While speed is, in fact, important in our quickly changing technology landscape, we should prioritize building predictability into our software delivery over simply building things fast.
 We should prioritize processes and systems that give us a consistently reliable measure of progress rather than obsessing about how fast our engineers can churn out features.

-Stop The Guessing!
+Stop Guessing!

 To achieve predictability, we first need to write effective, high-value stories (for more information on this read my piece on Smaller Stories, Bigger Impact).
-Once we have a backlog of similarly sized, minimally viable, testable, and actionable stories, we can prioritize them based on business needs, risk, and technical complexity.
+Once we have a backlog of similarly sized, minimally viable, testable, and actionable stories, we can prioritize them based on business needs, risk, dependencies and technical complexity.

-Faster feedback loops provide greater flexibility, enabling the product manager and business owners to prioritize emergent features—often better than originally anticipated—or even change direction.
+Faster feedback loops provide greater flexibility, enabling the product manager and business owners to prioritize emergent features (often better than originally anticipated) or even change direction.
 This helps the team stay more in tune with the product's true customer value and the agility of the business.

 It doesn’t matter whether your small stories are measured in story points, t-shirt sizes, days, hours, or something else.
 What matters is that they are consistently sized to the smallest increment of working software that can be delivered.
 At that point, estimating becomes irrelevant.